GonzalezRon/LeanMeanMealsLLC/README.md

 nodejs-jwt-authentication-sample for user authentication

-This is an IOS, project with dependacies specific to IOS
+This is an IOS project with dependacies specific to IOS